 Source: Authors, based on Gavi website.

-The pending meta-review of six evaluations completed in 2016–2017 of Gavi’s HSS support may reveal positive changes in Gavi’s design, implementation, and monitoring of HSS support in the last several years.
-However, the 2016 meta-review of evaluations of HSS support, as well as more recent Independent Review Committee and Full Country Evaluation (FCE) reports, indicate that changes in Gavi’s approach to HSS support have not sufficiently addressed key challenges related to the HSS window (see box 1).
+The 2016 and 2018 meta-reviews of evaluations of HSS support, however, as well as recent Independent Review Committee and Full Country Evaluation (FCE) reports, indicate that issues with Gavi’s design, implementation, and monitoring of HSS support have not been sufficiently addressed over time, and ongoing challenges continue to undermine the effectiveness of this window (see box 1).
 The Institute for Health Metrics and Evaluation’s (IHME) 2016 FCE Annual Dissemination Report, for example, cited “complex, time-consuming, and poorly understood processes of applying for HSS support” as a key ongoing issue for all four FCE countries that adversely affect the outcome of HSS grants throughout the entirety of the application, approval, and implementation phases.

 Box 1.
 Recommendations from 2016 meta-review